Accuity/rspec-puppet-utils/README.md

 ### TemplateHarness

-If your templates have some logic in them that you want to test, you'd ideally like to get hold of the generated template so you can inspect it programatically rather than just using a regex.
+If your templates have some logic in them that you want to test, you'd ideally like to get hold of the generated template so you can inspect it programmatically rather than just using a regex.
 In this case use `TemplateHarness`

 Given a basic template: